A Fairytale Portugal Honeymoon for Explorers and Wine Lovers

 Algarve

 Portugal's Southern-most city is a honeymoon destination for couples who believe sandy shoes are the best shoes.
 The low cliffs and sandy coves brush up against the pristine Atlantic waters.
 Kayak and snorkel in Lagos and dolphin watch while cruising through caves.
-You can also simply sit on the beach and enjoy the breathtaking views.
+You can also simply sit on the beach and enjoy the breathtaking views the area's natural beauty.
 Algarve is the place to slow down.

 Alentejo Region